uche789/understanding-web-development/js.md

 });
 ```

----

-## `async`/`await`?
+## `async`/`await`

 `async`/`await` was introduced in ES7 to simplify promises and keep code readable.
-An `await` expression pauses the execution of the async function until the promise has been resolved.
+The `async` keyword indicates that a function will perform asynchronous operations, while the `await` keyword pauses the execution of the async function until the promise it’s waiting for is resolved.

 ```javascript
 async function anAsyncFunc() {